Installing tcpdump

 Troubleshooting Log Transfer

 The logs for each machine get placed in a different directory on the AC-Hunter system for each Zeek sensor.
-They should be under /opt/zeek/remotelogs/{zeek_sensor_name}/ , with additional directories under that for each calendar day (such as /opt/zeek/remotelogs/zeek1__1921681213/2021-04-01/).
+On the AC-Hunter system, they should be under /opt/zeek/remotelogs/{zeek_sensor_name}/ , with additional directories under that for each calendar day (such as /opt/zeek/remotelogs/zeek1__1921681213/2021-04-01/).

 Please log in to your Zeek system as the user under which you installed Zeek and make sure you can ssh to the AC-Hunter system with: